 The way that Google Vault extractions work, is that we create and configure the matter.
 Google then searches and exports the search results.
 During the search, we are logging the number of anticipated items Google will return to us in the export.
 Since this is an export, MigrationWiz cannot make an active connection to Google Vault.
 This means we need to rely on Google and Googles (Item Counts) in the export.

-It is recommended that before you migrate the data into the Office 365 mailbox (Recoverable Items), that you get the size and item counts.
+It is recommended that before you migrate the data into the Microsoft 365 mailbox (Recoverable Items), that you get the size and item counts.
 When you run the migration with MigrationWiz, it is recommended that you turn on SQL Audit Logging to log all the items that have been migrated.
-After the migration is completed, we recommend that you get the size and item counts from the Office 365 mailbox (Recoverable Items).
+After the migration is completed, we recommend that you get the size and item counts from the Microsoft 365 mailbox (Recoverable Items).

-With the information in the BitTitan Google Vault Extractor logs, the snapshot (before and after migration) of the Office 365 mailbox (Recoverable Items) and the information in the SQL Audit Logging, you can properly troubleshoot discrepancies.
+With the information in the BitTitan Google Vault Extractor logs, the snapshot (before and after migration) of the Microsoft 365 mailbox (Recoverable Items) and the information in the SQL Audit Logging, you can properly troubleshoot discrepancies.